What memes do you carry?

 What is the nature of consciousness?
 Something non-physical (e.g. a soul), biological brain, quantum consciousness?

 What makes a human?

-Anarchism - does top - down organization bring harm to a person and would they be better off in a bottom - up organized community?
+Anarchism - does any top-down organization bring harm and oppression?
+Would everyone be better off in a bottom - up organized community?